tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 15\168 Adding identity to program class
+Section 15\169 Adding an account controller

-- Runing the program and achived database from the current user
+- Adding two function to check email and password validation
+- Create one more function "Unauthorized" to post a message if email or password is incorrect